odera143/ImageEditAI/README.md

 # AI Image Editor

-A web application that uses Google's Gemini AI to modify images based on text prompts.
-The application features a modern dark-themed UI and real-time image preview functionality.
+A web application that uses Google's Gemini AI to modify images based on sketches and text prompts.
+Upload an original image and a sketch showing your desired modifications, and the AI will generate a new image incorporating those changes.

 ## Prerequisites